h1g0/DisplayOff/README.md

 # DisplayOff
-A Python script for turning (on|off) the display by using Win32API.
+A Python script for turning the display on or off by using Win32API.
-Server program is also included so that you may run this script from the web browser on your remote computers.
+The server program is also included so that you may run this script from the web browser on your remote computers.

 ## main.py
 Turning (on|off) by local compter.